Asterrage2209/tarot_enigma/README.md

     ```

 5.  **Start the application:**
-    This will launch both the backend server and the frontend client.
+    This will launch both the backend server and the frontend client concurrently.
     ```sh
     npm run dev
     ```